Outstanding outcomes in pediatric ENT and facial plastic surgery care

 Finding new ways to improve comfort and care

-At Children’s, we focus on research and innovations that make a difference at the bedside.
+We focus on research and innovations that make a difference at the bedside.
 From improving day-to-day quality of life for children and teens, to developing new pain management approaches and adopting cutting-edge technologies, our research is completely kid and family-focused.

 Research studies are ongoing in all areas of the hospital and clinics.
 In the ENT and facial plastic surgery program, research spans the breadth of pediatric otolaryngology and facial plastic surgery, as well as cleft and craniofacial care.
-We are on a mission to investigate all avenues to improve the treatment here at Children’s and for young patients throughout the world.
+We are on a mission to investigate all avenues to improve the treatment here and for young patients throughout the world.

 Here is more about ENT and facial plastic surgery research:

 - Airway management for intubation in newborns with pierre robin sequence.
 Marston AP, Lander TA, Tibesar RJ, Sidman JD.